Tel Dothan: Hebrew Bible

 The plain near Dothan is also mentioned in the apocryphal Book of Judith.

 History and archaeology

 Northern kingdom of Israel (Samaria)

-The city served as an Israelite administrative centre, and archaeologist have discovered a large complex and Hebrew inscriptions at the site.
+Dothan served as an Israelite administrative centre, and archaeologists have discovered a large complex and Hebrew inscriptions at the site.
+During Iron Age II, it was a city in the Kingdom of Israel.
+Archaeologist William G. Dever estimates the city's population to have been around 1,200 people during the 9th and 8th centuries BCE.

-A bronze bull has been found in an Israelite sanctuary east of Tell Dothan, in the mountains of Samaria, dated to around the 11th century, which may be related to the episode of the golden calf.
+A bronze bull was found in an Israelite sanctuary east of Tell Dothan, in the mountains of Samaria, dated to around the 11th century, which may be related to the episode of the golden calf.

 Crusader period

 Castellum Beleismum (Latin) or Chastiau St Job (medieval French) was the Frankish name of a tower built by the Crusaders on the ancient tell in 1156 and given to the Hospitallers in 1187.

 Modern discovery

-Charles William Meredith van de Velde visited the site in 1851, and was considered the first modern traveller to visit it.
+Charles William Meredith van de Velde visited the site in 1851 and was considered the first modern traveller to visit it.
 He described the discovery in his 1854 book: